kapild/CarNd-Term1/CarND-LaneLines-P1/README.md

 ### 4. Re Work on the pipeline

-- My last submission had issues with the `solidYellowLeft.mp4` file.
+My last submission mainly had issues with the `solidYellowLeft.mp4` file.
+In this section, I will talk about what i did to improve upon them.

-- The issue was identified in [Identify potential shortcomings with your current pipeline](####3) this README.
+- The issue was identified earlier in [Identify potential shortcomings with your current pipeline](####3) section of this README.
-- The primary issue was that both positive and negative slopes fall on same side of the lane.
+- The primary issue was that in some cases both the positive and negative slopes were falling on same side of the lane.
-- Additionally, the left slope will cross over the right slope line and versa.
+- Additionally, the left slope were cross over the right slope line and vice versa.
+- Here are some samples from the v1 version of the video
 ![image100](./data/pics/white_yellow_bad.png)

-### Fix for the issue
+### Propsoed fix for the issue:
-- In the re-work, I was focusing on solving the following issues.
+- In the re-work, I was focusing on solving the the above mentioned issues.
+Here are some more sample images of the issue.

 Sample issue 1| Sample issue 2|Sample issue 3
 :-------------------------:|:-------------------------:|:-------------------------:
 ![](./data/v2/bad_yellow_v1.png)  | ![](./data/v2/bad_yellow_v2.png)| ![](./data/v2/bad_yellow_v3.png)

 #### Idea
-- The idea was pretty simple.
+- The idea is pretty simple.
-- When generating the slopes, we have have two points `x1,y1` and `x2,y2`.
+- For each slope that is generated, we have have two set of points `x1,y1` and `x2,y2`.
-- For +ive slopes, only add those points whose `x1` posiiton is greater than top right's x posiiton and `x2` coordinated is less than bottom right's position.
+- For +ive slopes, only add those points in the list whose `x1` posiiton is greater than `top right x` posiiton of the cropped image and `x2` coordinate is less than bottom right x position of the cropped image.
-- Simiarly, for -ive slopes, add thos points whose x1 positon is less than teh top left position and it's x2 position is more than botton left position.
+- Simiarly, for -ive slopes, onkky add those points whose `x1` positon is less than the top left position and it's `x2` position is more than botton left `x` position.

 -  code looks like this